Discover the best boots and shoes for arthritis from our range of wide and extra wide fitting footwear that is packed with features.

 Offer cushioning and support for around the home

-Our House Shoes are a great way to ensure you have the cushioning and support you need around the home.
-They're like slippers but with lots of features that make them ideal for arthritis sufferers.
+Our wide and extra wide fitting Slippers and House Shoes are a great way to ensure you have the cushioning and support you need around the home.
+They're like regular slippers but with lots of features that make them ideal for arthritis sufferers.

 Cosy and comfy, with shoe-stiffeners for the right level of support and hard-wearing soles that can be worn indoors or outdoors.

 You'll still want to look for many of the features we've outlined above, but most of our House Shoes fit the bill, making it difficult to choose just a few!
-A selection of great house shoes for people with arthritis include our best-selling house shoe Caroline 2, cute polka dot style Pitsford and many more for the ladies, and Tartan, Chandler and many more for the discerning gentleman.
+A selection of great house shoes for people with arthritis include our best-selling house shoe Caroline 2, super comfy cosy Duck, cute flow mofit Savannah, polka dot style Pitsford, and many more for the ladies, alongside Tartan, Chandler and many more for the discerning gentleman.

 If you're unsure about anything at all to do with our styles, features or fittings and whether they're right for you, please do contact us on +44 (0)1933 311 077, Monday to Friday, 9-5 to speak with one of our friendly, knowledgeable UK based customer services team, who will be delighted to help.